Probation Revocation Defense Lawyer in Fort Worth

 The conditions of any probation agreement are strict and it is expected that you will 100% adhere to them.
-However, there are many circumstances which can lead to you being incorrectly or unfairly accused of violating your probation.
-It is our priority to gather sufficient evidence which illustrates why you should not be penalized.
+However, there are circumstances which can lead to being incorrectly or unfairly accused of violating probation.
+It is our priority to gather sufficient evidence which illustrates why you shouldn't be penalized.

 A few examples of what could happen if you were thought to have violated your probation include: